ZEISS-PiWeb/PiWeb-Import-Sdk/docs/getting_started/2_import_format.md

 }
 ```

 The implementation of the example plug-in is now complete.
-Further information on implementing an import format plug-in can be found in the chapter [Module Import format]({% link docs/plugin_fundamentals/4_import_format.md %}).
+Further information on implementing an import format plug-in can be found in the chapter [Import format]({% link docs/plugin_fundamentals/4_import_format.md %}).

 ## Run your plug-in
 To test your plug-in you can build your plug-in project and load your plug-in directly from your build folder.
 Therefore you have to activate the development mode for the Auto Importer like described in chapter [Development settings]({% link docs/setup/3_development_settings.md %}).
 Then you can start the Auto Importer with the following command line parameter `-pluginSearchPaths "<path to your build folder>"`.
 When the Auto Importer has started, you can check that your plug-in is loaded by opening the plug-in management view via `File > Plug-ins...`.
 Your plug-in should be listed there like in the following screenshot.